Golam Mostofa (poet): Early life and education

 Mostofa finished his primary education in Damukdia, then spent two years studying in Fazilpur.
 He passed the Entrance exam in 1913 from Shailkupa High School.
 He passed BA from Ripon College in 1918 and BT from David Hare Training College in 1922.

 Career

 Mostofa started teaching at Barrackpore Government High School in January 1920.
 Four years later, he transferred to the Calcutta Hare School and later the Calcutta Madrasa.
 He became the Deputy Head at the Baliganj Government Demonstration High School, eventually become the first Muslim headmaster of the school.
 In 1940, he moved to Bankura District School and numerous other schools, before retiring as headmaster of Faridpur Zila School in 1949.

-He was the secretary of the East Bengal Government's Language Reform Committee, formed in 1949.
-He believed in the two-nation theory that formed the basis for the ideals of Pakistan, and supported Urdu as Pakistan's state language during the Language Movement of 1952.

 Islamic heritage was one of his inspirations.
 His book Biswanabi (1942), a biography based on the life of the Islamic prophet Muhammad, provided him with wide recognition.

 Works

 Mostofa wrote his first poem, Adrianople Uddhar, in tenth grade, which got published by The Mohammadi.
 After that, he wrote for forty-eight years.
 His works included poetry, biographies, novels, articles and translations of Arabic and Urdu works.